robotology/yarp-devices-forcetorque/amti/README.md

 ## Setup the environment

-In order to use the force platforms, the following steps must be performed before building the YARP device:
+In order to use the force platforms, the following steps must be performed before configuring with CMake and building the YARP device:

 1. Create the environment variable `AMTIDriver_ROOT` pointing to the root of the SDK folder.
   This will make the SDK visible to the build process.